Bo Peep Bo Peep

 "Bo Peep Bo Peep" is a song by South Korean girl group T-ara.
-It is the first lead track (of two) from the album Absolute First Album, the other being "Like The First Time" (Korean: 처음처럼).
+It is the lead track from the album Absolute First Album.
 The song won 5 weekly number one awards on KBS Music Bank and SBS Inkigayo.
 It was later re-recorded in Japanese for the group's debut single, which was released on September 28, 2011.
 They are the first Korean group to debut at the number one spot in both Oricon's weekly chart and Billboard Japan Hot 100.
 The single has sold a total of more than 91,343 copies to date and was certified Gold for a shipment of over 100,000 paid downloads by the RIAJ.

-History
+Background and release

 For the group's comeback, T-ara released music video teasers for the songs "Bo Peep Bo Peep" and "Like the First Time".
 Around 9,000 netizens from over 9 music portal sites voted in a poll determining which song will become the album's title track, but despite "Like the First Time" being the winning song and lead track to the album, the group promoted "Bo Peep Bo Peep" on music programs after it was well received by critics who felt that it would be the group's first hit.
-The group held their comeback stage on KBS Music Bank on December 4.

-Japanese version
+The group held their comeback stage on KBS's Music Bank on December 4.
+The group performed a Christmas version of the song on Music Bank on December 20, 2009 and on SBS's Inkigayo on December 25.
+New outfits, hair, and accessories were prepared for the special stages.
+To celebrate the new year, a traditional version of the song was performed Music Bank on January 1st, 2010, on Show!
+Music Core on January 2nd, 2010, and on Inkigayo on January 3rd, 2010.

+According to Bae Yoon Jung, the song's choreographer, the dance took three days to create since there wasn't much time left to the first broadcast date, and cost ₩4 million.

+On August 4, 2011, it was announced that T-ara would be debuting in Japan with a Japanese version of "Bo Peep Bo Peep".
+The single was released on September 28 as two limited editions and a regular edition, with a Japanese version of their song "I Go Crazy Because of You" as the accompanying b-side.
+The music video was released on September 1 on the Japanese cable television network Space Shower TV.